Skip to main content

 Additional Functionalities

-Another trick is that the styling of the Buttons block is context aware in some cases.
+In some cases, the styling of the Buttons block is context-aware.
 For example, when a YouTube link is placed in the Buttons block’s URL field, it will stylize the button to display a “play” icon.
 This helps communicate to visitors of your site that the button leads to a video.

 In a recent update of the Buttons block, it also now possible to add multiple buttons within a single block.
 This update also supports alternative stylings across each specific button (see example below).